sanity-io/groq-store/README.md

 ## Caveats

 - Streams _entire_ dataset to memory, so generally not recommended for large datasets
-- Does not work with tokens in browser (currently)
+- Needs custom event source to work with tokens in browser

 ## Installation